code4sac/sacramento-campaign-finance/documentation/Code_style.md

 they automatically take effect.
 They can then be invoked with the `npm run lint` and `npm run format` commands.

-> **Note:** Code lint and foratting is optional.
+> **Note:** Code linting and foratting are optional.
 If we included these tools by default, it could generate too many squiggly warning lines.

 ## Linting